sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

                 - Upload the .pem file to cloud shell via Actions -> Upload file and then use the command `ssh -i "./demo.pem" ubuntu@ec2-3-17-208-31.us-east-2.compute.amazonaws.com`
                 - Add the ip address of the Cloud Shell (use the command `curl https://icanhazip.com/v4`) to the inbound security rule
             - Method 2 via IAM role: Create a role and attach it to cloud shell
+                - IAM Roles -> Create a Role
+                -

 #### Exercise